2: Healthy workplaces for all ages

 A right to a safe and healthy working environment

-It means that some changes in functional capacity that are related to ageing need to be taken into account in risk assessment and addressed through corrective measures at work.
+It means that some changes in functional capacity that are related to ageing need to be taken into account in and addressed through corrective measures at work.

 The following hazards, among others, need specific consideration due to age related changes in functional capacities: